Normal Approximation for U-Statistics with Cross-Sectional Dependence: Model setup

-We will make use of the following sets consisting of ordered pairs of groups of nodes that are at least \(m\)-distance away from each other, satisfying restrictions on their sizes.
-The definition is common in the literature on random fields.
+We will make use of the following sets, consisting of ordered pairs of groups of nodes that are at least distance \(m\) apart and satisfy restrictions on their sizes.
+This definition is common in the random-field literature \citep{jenish2009CentralLimit}.